Ameth/docs/src/guide/scaling-up/testing.md

 2. Blackbox: Component Testing

    Tests that are "Blackbox tests" are unaware of the implementation details of a component.
 These tests mock as little as possible to test the integration of your component and the entire system.
 They usually render all child components and are considered more of an "integration test".
-See the [Component Testing recommendations](#component-testing) below.
+See the [Component Testing Recomendacións](#component-testing) below.

-### Recommendation
+### Recomendación

 - [Vitest](https://vitest.dev/)

   Since the official setup created by `create-vue` is based on [Vite](https://vitejs.dev/), we recommend using a unit testing framework that can leverage the same configuration and transform pipeline directly from Vite.
 [Vitest](https://vitest.dev/) is a unit testing framework designed specifically for this purpose, created and maintained by Vue / Vite team members.
 It integrates with Vite-based projects with minimal effort, and is blazing fast.

-### Other Options
+### Otras Opciones

 - [Peeky](https://peeky.dev/) is another fast unit test runner with first-class Vite integration.
 It is also created by a Vue core team member and offers a GUI-based testing interface.

 - [Jest](https://jestjs.io/) is a popular unit testing framework, and can be made to work with Vite via the [vite-jest](https://github.com/sodatea/vite-jest) package.
 However, we only recommend Jest if you have an existing Jest test suite that needs to be migrated over to a Vite-based project, as Vitest offers a more seamless integration and better performance.

-## Component Testing
+## Prueba de Componentes

 In Vue applications, components are the main building blocks of the UI.
 Components are therefore the natural unit of isolation when it comes to validating your application's behavior.
 From a granularity perspective, component testing sits somewhere above unit testing and can be considered a form of integration testing.
 Much of your Vue Application should be covered by a component test and we recommend that each Vue component has its own spec file.